Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You might also consider cutting back on other things that you think you need for baby, but don't really, such as lots of wet wipes, lotions, oils, and powders.
 Use wash clothes that can be washed and reused.
 Baby powder and oils have actually been shown to cause respiratory problems in babies.
 They don't need them.
 Use baby wash for shampoo or vice versa.
 I used Ivory soap in bar form, because my sons were allergic to everything.

 Also, Luvs diapers has one of those leakguard guarantees, go ahead and use it!
 We had gotten a pack of Luvs once where a couple of the diapers split on the side and the absorbent "beads" from inside fell out, even though my son wasn't extremely wet.
 I followed the instructions Luvs gives online for the guarantee, and got a refund check for the price of a pack of diapers.
 In essence, a free pack of diapers--can't beat that!
 Hope these tips help!

 By Lisa from WI from Kenosha, WI

 Don't be a label snob.
 Kirkland was the best for my now 11 year old.
 When my now 20 year old was diaper age, they were just coming out with the velcro "good" diapers.
-A lot of stores will take back their brand if they don't work properly.
-Use a few and then decide.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.